Meal and Snack Ideas for Your 1 to 3 Year Old Child

 - Remove any bones from fish and flake before serving.
-Rub fish between fingers to find and remove bones.
+You can rub fish between your fingers to find and remove bones.

 - Spread peanut butter thinly on toast or crackers.

-- Do not serve hard or sticky foods such as:
+Do not give your child foods such as:

-Are you concerned about food allergies?
-Talk to your child's doctor, a registered dietitian, or a public health nurse.
+If you have questions or concerns about food allergies, talk to your child's doctor, pediatrician, a registered dietitian, or a public health nurse.

 For more information on feeding your child, see the following resources: